Smallville (comics): Pre-Crisis

 In the earliest Golden Age comics, the name of Clark Kent's hometown is uncertain.
 Earliest stories would either show Clark's hometown as unnamed or even as Metropolis.
+In Superman #35 (1945) a traveling Clark Kent stops off in Smallville without identifying it as his hometown.
 However, as of Superboy #2, Smallville's name is permanently identified.

 Smallville is retroactively shown as the Golden Age Superman's childhood hometown as well, as seen in the "Mr. and Mrs. Superman" series in Superman Family, as well as in The New Adventures of Superboy #15-16 (March–April 1981).
 Unlike Earth-One's Smallville, Earth-Two's Smallville stays a much less prominent small town since the Earth-Two Superman was never Superboy.
 Additionally, the Kents never owned a general store on Earth-Two, but instead stayed farmers until their deaths.

 Post-Crisis

 Smallville's history, as well as that of the Kents, is delved into in the late 1980s World of Smallville miniseries, plus the 1997-1998 miniseries The Kents.

 Later, Smallville was retconned to have a violent history, with green kryptonite, a common substance in the area, having a mutating, dangerous effect on normal citizens of the town (similar to the TV show Smallville).
-This history, plus the near-destruction and reconstruction of the town by overzealous government forces, is explored in the storyline "The Search For Kryptonite."
+This history, plus the near-destruction and reconstruction of the town by overzealous government forces, is explored in the storyline "The Search For Kryptonite".